Showing posts with label adware. Show all posts

 2nd Step

 Download and install MalwareByte’s Antimalware and Spybot Search and Destroy (1.6.2) to use in conjunction with your antivirus to run full virus scans on your computer!
-Remove (or at lease quarantine) anything that the programs identify!
+Remove (or at least quarantine) anything that the programs identify!

 *If you don't have a current anti-virus we recommend one of the following AntiVirus titles; Microsoft Security EssentialsAvast!
 Antivirus or Bitdefender Free.